 You can request transfer credit only after you have been unconditionally admitted to Stanford.
 "Unconditionally" means that there are no further grades to be received or diplomas to be conferred such as your high school diploma.

-Make a request for transfer credit by submitting a Request for Transfer Credit Evaluation form.
+Make a request for transfer credit by submitting a Request for Transfer Credit Evaluation form in Axess.

-If transfer credit is approved, we convert it into quarter units, rounded down to the nearest whole unit, and post it to your student record.
+If transfer credit is approved, approved credit is converted into quarter units, rounded down to the nearest whole unit, and post it to your student record.
 Transfer credit appears on your transcript only with the name of the institution and the total number of units awarded; no external course codes or grades appear, nor are they counted towards your Stanford GPA.

 If transfer credit is approved through the Office of the University Registrar, then you may request a review of your transfer work to see if it may be used to satisfy a department major or minor requirement, the writing requirement, or the language requirement.
 Indicate on the request for Request for Transfer Credit Evaluation where you want your transcript and request to be forwarded to after the Registrar review.
 Alternately, you may request that an annotated transcript be sent to them please submit a Support Request to have the transcript forwarded by the Registrar’s Office.
 We encourage you to discuss transfer credit with your department adviser to learn more about department transfer credit policies.

 If you want to fulfill Ways requirements through transfer work, you must request pre-approval by the quarterly deadline in the quarter prior to the term in which students intend to enroll in the transfer course, as defined on the Ways website.
 The possible transfer courses are reviewed to determine if they can be certified to fulfill Ways requirements.
 Courses must be taken for a minimum of 3 quarter units (2 units in the case of Creative Expression only) and must be taken for a letter grade.
 For additional information regarding the policy and process for requesting Ways credit via transfer credit, see the Ways website.